 It is nearing the admissions deadline, and I do not think my recommender has been able to submit her or his letter supporting my application yet.
 Will my application still be considered?

 Yes, although we will not be able to review your file until we have received two recommendation letters.

-A "hold" status means that we are unable to make a decision on your file at this time and would like to re-review your file at a later point.
-We will re-review all of the hold files periodically through the admissions cycle and will provide updated statuses when they are available.
+A "waitlist" status means that we are unable to make a decision on your file at this time and would like to re-review your file at a later point.
+We will re-review all of the waitlist files periodically through the admissions cycle and will provide updated statuses when they are available.
 Since we keep admissions open until the program begins in March, you could receive an updated status at any time between now and then.
 Of course, we will always notify you on the website with any status change as soon as it is available.

-If I am on the hold status, is it necessary for me to complete all the conditions I was given for my application to be considered further, or, for example, if I only complete one item, would that be sufficient to be reconsidered?
+If I am on the waitlist status, is it necessary for me to complete all the conditions I was given for my application to be considered further, or, for example, if I only complete one item, would that be sufficient to be reconsidered?

 How soon can I get a decision on my application?

 The applications are processed thoroughly.
 If no items are missing from your file, you will be able to get an answer within the time frames listed below.
 If you need to find out the current status of your application, log on to the application website with your user name and password.
 Please do not contact the MFE admissions office about the status of your application unless the time frames below have passed and you have not received notification.

 Deadlines for the current academic year can be found here.